yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 # /Users/jabyess
 ```

+File hierarchies are often described like family trees.

+In the above example `Users` is the `parent` directory of `jabyess` and `Downloads` is a `child` directory of `jabyess`. `Documents` and `Download` would be siblings.

-### Relative vs Absolute paths
+### Relative vs. Absolute paths

 A crucial concept in navigating directories is thinking about _how to specify where we go_.

 There are two main differences here - relative and absolute.

-Think of absolute paths as something like a street address, or GPS coordinates.
-They are always the same value, and they tell you exactly where a location is, regardless of where you currently are.
-All of the information you need to know is embedded in an absolute path.
+Think of absolute paths like a street address or GPS coordinates.
+They are always the same value and tell you exactly where a location is, regardless of where you are.
+All the information you need is embedded in an absolute path.

-Relative paths are different, you can think of them more like directions.
+Relative paths are different.
+You can think of them more like directions.
 To understand a relative path you need to know **where you are** AND **where you're going**.
-If you were at 42nd St and 7th Avenue (sorry tourists), how would you navigate to 59th and Lexington?
+If you are at the store, what steps do you need to take to go home?

-Understanding the difference between these two concepts will help you in navigating your own computer.
+Understanding the difference between these two concepts will help you navigate your computer.

 ### Computer filesystem

 Pretty much all computers are organized in a hierarchical filesystem.
-This means that there is a top-level directory, which contains subdirectories, and those contain directories, and so on.
+This means that there is a top-level directory, which contains subdirectories, which include directories.

 Here's an example, your computer should have a similar layout: